Will My Stomach Be Flat After Fibroid Removal? (Types Of Fibroids & What Happens During Surgery)

 A diagram showing uterine fibroids

-As fibroids can grow from a very small to a large size, they are classified from where they grow.
+Fibroids can grow from very small to large, so they are classified by where they grow.

 1. Intramural fibroids – The most common type of fibroid.
 They develop in the muscle wall of the womb.